Table of Contents

 Empirical knowledge is characterised by scientific enquiry and empirical research.
 This type of knowledge hails from traditional science such as pharmacology, sociology, biology, and psychology.
 It also entails theoretical knowledge that is contained in journals and books.

 Ethical knowledge is concerned about the day to day practices of a professional nurse (Risjord, 2010).
 This is because it determines the time during which specified procedures should be carried out.
-Ethical knowledge provides nurses with the moral guideline for the purpses of effective decisions as well as provision of quality health care.
+Ethical knowledge provides nurses with the moral guideline for the purposes of effective dcisions as well as provision of quality health care.

 Aesthetic knowledge is mainly concerned with the motivation of the nurse to care for patients.
 It is also concerned with professional practice that enables nurses to care for patients effectively and efficiently (Rodgers, 2005).
 Aesthetic knowledge captures the motivation of nurses to care for their patients, by enabling them to manage their illness and attain health restoration.
 Personal knowledge emanates from the ability of the nurse to be aware of their individual capabilities.
 This type of knowledge is not acquired through reading or any form of academic work.